CloudifySource/cloudify-cloud-drivers/rsopenstack/README.md

 Cloudify version: 2.1.0

-cloudify@default> bootstrap-cloud -timeout 20 ec2
+cloudify@default> bootstrap-cloud -timeout 20 rsopenstack
 </code></pre>

-If you need more detailed directions you can refer to the [EC2 setup instructions](http://www.cloudifysource.org/guide/setup/configuring_ec2) in the cloudify documentation
+If you need more detailed directions you can refer to the [OpenStack setup instructions](http://www.cloudifysource.org/guide/setup/configuring_rsopenstack) in the cloudify documentation